-This year will be the 10th year for Strawberry Swing’s Holiday Market, an indie craft festival that typically attracts 150 vendors and more than 20,000 people to Kansas City’s Union Station.
+The Strawberry Swing’s Merry Market returns this year as an indie craft fair that typically attracts 150 vendors and more than 20,000 people to Kansas City’s City Market, Fifth and Walnut streets.

-Visitors can shop a variety of categories from pottery to pet accessories, as well as grab a bite at food trucks in the area.
-Crochet City, Jordan Haley Art and Whiskey and Bone are just a few vendors to show their wares at the market.
+Visitors can shop a variety of categories from pottery to pet accessories, as well as grab a bite at food trucks.

 “Everyone is so creative and so lovely at Swing’s, and you feel like you become part of like a family when you’re supporting the small businesses,” said Katie Mabry van Dieren, curator of Strawberry Swing.